jeremy-miller/life-python/README.md

 # Usage
 To interact with the Life game, follow the steps below.

-### Configuration
-To configure the Life game, update the settings in the *life/config.yml* file.

 ### Setup
 Before interacting with the Life game, the Docker environment must be setup first.